Photo Credit: Becky Oehlers

 Ms. Bestmann began studying the violin at age three in Taiwan.
 As a prizewinner in the 1984 Taiwanese National Violin Competition, she was awarded the opportunity to study violin at Manhattan School of Music while attending high school in Great Neck, Long Island.
-Ms. Bestmann holds a Bachelor of Music in Orchestral Conducting, a Master of Music and a Professional Studies Diploma in Viola Performance, all from Mannes College The New School for Music.
+Ms. Bestmann holds a Bachelor of Music in Orchestral Conducting, a Master of Music and a Professional Studies Diploma in Viola Performance, all from Mannes School of Music.
 Her primary teachers include violists Karen Ritscher and Thomas Reibl, violinist Albert Markov, chamber music coaches Felix Galamir, Daniel Phillips and Todd Phillips and conductor Michael Charry.